SimonLaub/Transformers_Intro/TrainYourOwnLLM/README.md

 <br>
 Changes to the original notebook was made, according to<br>
 to talks with Joao, after Mads and I visited<br>
-Rotterdam Univeriteit in January 2024.<br>
+Rotterdam Universiteit in January 2024.<br>
 <br>
 Intended use of the 2 Notebooks:<br>
 <ol>